-One of the functions of the general education staff is the Student Support Team, where teachers can receive assistance for difficulties a general education student may be experiencing.
-Prior to referral for a Special Education Evaluation within the general curriculum there are instructional and remedial services for students having difficulty.
-Then in addition there is a Student Support Team.
+As part of the DCAP, the general education staff serves on the Student Support Team, where teachers can receive assistance for difficulties a general education student may be experiencing.
+In many cases, prior to referral for a Special Education Evaluation within the general curriculum there are instructional and remedial services for students having difficulty.
+Then, in addition, there is a Student Support Team.